AGuyNamedDJ/Transposit/SDLC.md

 ### Deployment <a name="deployment"></a>

 Deployment is the phase where the application is made available to end users.
-For the Transport project, I've chosen [Render](https://render.com) as the deployment platform, given its simplicity, reliability, and excellent support for Node.js applications.
+For the Transposit project, I've chosen [Render](https://render.com) as the deployment platform, given its simplicity, reliability, and excellent support for Node.js applications.

 Render enables automatic deployments from your GitHub or GitLab repositories, along with integrated support for HTTPS, custom domains, and continuous integration/continuous deployment (CI/CD).